near-ndc/gov/framework-v1/gov-framework.md

 ### House Voting Criteria

-HoM, CoA and TC share the same voting mechanism.
+In this section we describe HoM, CoA and TC voting mechanism.

+Each house has the following voting parameters:

+- `approval_threshold`: minimum amount of approvals cast during the voting period to approve a proposal.
+- `vote_duration`: maximum amount of time a proposal is active for voting.
+- `min_vote_duration`: minimum amount of time a proposal is active for voting, unless all members voted.
+This parameter is introduced to let other members vote (and express their opinion) even if the voting result is already established.
+- `cooldown`: additional amount of time to hold off proposal approval.
+It's used to give extra time for veto motion.

+A proposal, when created, is immediately active for voting until:

+- all voters voted;
+- or `min_vote_duration` didn't pass and voting is result is not established;
+- or `min_vote_duration` passed and voting result is established.
+- or `vote_duration` is over.

 When a proposal is active, any member can vote to approve, reject or abstain.

+Cooldown (if non zero) starts once proposal is got at least `approval_threshold` votes and the proposal is not active.
+Cooldown will block the proposal to be executed, to give a authorized parties to veto it.

 **Approval Criteria**:
-Vote to motion must pass once with `approval_threshold` votes in favor.
+Vote to motion passes once `approval_threshold` votes in favor AND cooldown passed without any veto from authorized party.

 **Rejection Criteria**:
-Not a receiving `approval_threshold` votes in favor nor veto from CoA (where relevant).
+Not receiving `approval_threshold` votes in favor nor veto from CoA (where relevant).
+If a proposal gets enough rejection and abstain votes to make approval not possible, then it will be rejected.

 **Tie Breaking**:
 No Tie is possible.
 If a member is removed prior to next election, then a hard majority of `approval_threshold` votes in favor must still be obtained, and grid-locked is taken as a rejected Motion.